MusumbaAbeljr055/DevFollow/README.md

 DevFollow is a **student-centered social coding platform** designed to eliminate fear and anxiety about programming.

-It allows students to post coding problems, ask questions, share solutions, comment on posts, and learn together in a supportive environment just like social media, but built for **programming education**.
+It allows students to post coding problems, ask questions, share solutions, comment on posts, and learn together in a supportive environment — just like social media, but built specifically for **programming education**.

 ---